 Other businesses in the 25-story skyscraper are catching wind of Steptoe & Johnson’s green initiatives and plan to adopt similar programs for their offices.

 At Dumpsters.com, we are excited to see Phoenix businesses working together to achieve a greener city.
-To view the full list of the Green Business Leader Program’s participating businesses and learn more about their recycling programs, click here.
+To learn more, view the full list of the Green Business Leader Program’s participating businesses.
 And for more ways to divert waste, check out the Sustainability section of our blog.